leobishop234/deepcover/README.md

 - **FUNCTION**: The function name
 - **COVERAGE**: The percentage of the function covered by the tests

-Then an **Approximate Total:** this value is calculated dynamically from AST representations of dependency functions.
+Then an **Total:** this value is calculated dynamically from AST representations of dependency functions.
-It is not a perfect calculation but only a close approximation, however it should be sufficient for experimental purposes.

 Example output:
 ```